 I'm at the point now where I don't even know what to call pasta fagioli anymore.
-Do I pronounce it correctly, like it was meant to be in Italian, or do I say it like my family says it, Pasta Fazool?
+Do I pronounce it correctly, like it was meant to be in Italian "faa-jow-lee", or do I say it like my family says it, Pasta Fazool?
 I go back and forth between the two right now.
-Either way, pasta fagioli with spinach is a healthy and nutritious soup that I love to have in the house.
+Either way, pasta fagioli with spinach is a healthy and delicious soup that I love to have on hand.

 Pasta Fagioli is an easy soup to make.
 It just requires a little patience.
 Take your time going through the steps and don't rush anything.
 You'll end up with a hearty soup that you'll love.

-Add the ditalini and simmer for another 15 minutes until the pasta has softened.
+Step 5: Add the ditalini and simmer for another 15 minutes until the pasta has softened.
 Then stir in the spinach.
-Take off the heat and cover the pot and let the spinach wilt for 5 minutes.
+Take off the heat, cover the pot, and let the spinach wilt for 5 minutes.
 Remove the bay leaves and parmesan rind.
 Stir in the rest of the basil

 Serve the pasta fagioli with spinach with freshly grated parmesan.